0L8x/Some-LSPosed-IT-Leaks/README.md

-# Some-LSPosed-IT-Leaks
+# Some LSPosed IT Leaks

+These are **older, unofficial builds** of LSPosed IT that have been circulating online.
+- Not the latest version
+- Not from official source
-Not newest,You can find these versions in a lot of places.
+- You can find similar versions in many places

+For educational/research purposes only.